Weeknotes: August 18–22, 2025

 Repetition with very subtle dynamic shifts is what's called for, but I keep inserting rests, a bridge, and dynamic dips and swells.
 The first version I submitted had all those things and when I watched the rough cut, I was a little embarrassed; the piece itself is nice, but the extra parts felt obtrusive and showy.
 I then tried a version with a shorter rest and truncated bridge and it played a little better on the fine cut, but still wasn't right.

 This morning I spend a couple hours on an edit that removes all chord changes outside the primary loop, but still has a sort of "bridge" moment about two-thirds of the way through.
-Why don’t I have it in my to kill that bridge?
+Why don’t I have it in me to kill that bridge?
 It’s not a pop song.